 In an environment characterized by rapidly rising tuition rates that can create a substantial barrier to higher education, Franklin is committed to managing tuition costs.
 As a result, Franklin University continues to maintain one of the lowest tuition rates among all private, four-year institutions in Ohio.
 Franklin was named the Best in Business for Online education winner in the Columbus C.E.O. magazine reader survey and routinely ranks a Best Value in regionally Accredited Online MBAs by GetEducated.com.

 Affordable tuition allows Franklin University to attract students from various socioeconomic groups and provides educational access to many who otherwise may be unable to afford a college education.

-At Franklin, there is also no cost differentiation for out-of-state and out-of-country students.
-Additionally, online and face-to-face students pay the same tuition rates.
 Students are provided with flexible payment options, thereby removing another barrier for those who may struggle to balance education costs with other living expenses, or who may be dependent upon employer reimbursement.

 Franklin’s rolling admissions process permits students to enroll in courses at various points throughout the academic year, rather than being restricted to a primary enrollment period.

 Respecting students’ needs to take courses when they are ready, the University opens new sections when enrollment limits are reached.
 This practice enables students to proceed through their studies with fewer interruptions.